 60. | 祭文 Jiwen | Sacrificial texts |

-The Wenxuan was, in spite of these shortcomings, a path-breaking book for the study of literary genres in the field of belles-lettres.
-The study of the Wenxuan even developed into an own discipline (wenxuanxue 文選學).
-The enormous development of the regular poem during the Tang period 唐 (618-907) cannot be understood without the important study of Xiao Tong in this field.
-The ability to write poems became part of the state examinations, and this must be led back to the importance Xiao Tong posed on this type of literature.
-A profoundly educated scholar had to study the Wenxuan.
+Despite these shortcomings, the Wenxuan is a pioneering book for the study of literary genres in the field of belles-lettres.
+The study of the Wenxuan even evolved into its own discipline (wenxuanxue 文選學).
+The significant development of the regular poem during the Tang period 唐 (618-907) cannot be understood without the important study of Xiao Tong in this area.
+The ability to compose poems became part of the state examinations, and this must be attributed to the importance Xiao Tong placed on this type of literature.
+A well-educated scholar had to study the Wenxuan.

 Scholars also commented on the Wenxuan.
-Of the circa 90 commentaries from the Sui and Tang periods only very few have survived.
+Of the approximately 90 commentaries from the Sui and Tang periods, only a few have survived.
 The oldest commentary was written by Xiao Gai 蕭該 (c.
 535-c.
 610) during the Sui period, called Wenxuan yinyi 文選音義.
 A phonetic commentary with the same title was written during the early Tang by Cao Xian 曹憲 (541-645).
 Both are lost.
 The oldest surviving – and most famous – commentary is Li Shan's 李善 (630-689) Wenxuan zhu 文選注.
-In a lot of modern editions, this commentary is integrated into the main text of the Wenxuan.
-Li Shan's commentary is of extraordinary quality.
-Li used more then 1,700 books to revise and explain the difficult texts of the writings included in the Wenxuan.
+In many modern editions, this commentary is integrated into the main text of the Wenxuan.
+Li Shan's commentary is of exceptional quality.
+Li used more than 1,700 books to revise and clarify the difficult texts of the writings included in the Wenxuan.
 The Wenxuan zhu was submitted to the throne in 658.
-In general, Li's texts is rather a critical commentary than an explanation of the literary works.
-It makes use of and quotes from a lot of older commentaries to the particular writings, for instance, Xue Zong's 薛綜 (208-243) commentary on the rhapsody Erjing fu 二京賦 of Zhang Heng 張衡 (78-139), or Wang Yi's 王逸 (c.
+Generally, Li's text is more a critical commentary than an explanation of the literary works.
+It utilises and quotes from numerous older commentaries on the particular writings, such as Xue Zong's 薛綜 (208-243) commentary on the rhapsody Erjing fu 二京賦 by Zhang Heng 張衡 (78-139), or Wang Yi's 王逸 (c.
 110 CE) commentary on Qu Yuan's 屈原 (c.
 343-c.
 278 BCE) elegies.
-Another book of Li Shan on the Wenxuan, the Wenxuan bianhuo 文選辨惑, is lost.
+Another of Li Shan's works on the Wenxuan, the Wenxuan bianhuo 文選辨惑, is lost.

-Another important Tang period commentary to the Wenxuan is the Wuchen zhu Wenxuan 五臣注文選 "Commentaries of the Five Masters" from 718, a compound edition of commentaries by five persons, namely Lü Yanji 呂延濟, Liu Liang 劉良, Zhang Xi 張銑, Lü Xiang 呂向 and Li Zhouhan 李周翰.
-This commentary is rated as of a minor quality if compared to Li Shan's commentary.
-During the Song period 宋 (960-1279) the five commentaries and Li Shan's commentary were put together as Liuchen zhu 六臣注.
-Later scholars again distilled out Li Shan's book.
-Most modern publications containing Li Shan's commentary are based on these extractions.
-There is another Tang-period commentary written by an unknown master, the Wenxuan jizhu 文選集注 surviving in a fragment of 23 juan.
-It quotes from the other commentaries, but also from the notes of Lu Shanjing 陸善經 and from the books Wenxuan chao 文選鈔 and Wenxuan yinjue 文選音決, which are both lost.
+Another significant Tang period commentary on the Wenxuan is the Wuchen zhu Wenxuan 五臣注文選 "Commentaries of the Five Masters", dating from 718.
+It is a composite edition comprising commentaries by five individuals: Lü Yanji 呂延濟, Liu Liang 劉良, Zhang Xi 張銑, Lü Xiang 呂向, and Li Zhouhan 李周翰.
+This commentary is generally considered to be of lesser quality compared to Li Shan's commentary.
+During the Song period 宋 (960-1279), the five commentaries, along with Li Shan's, were compiled into Liuchen zhu 六臣注.
+Subsequently, later scholars extracted Li Shan's commentary separately, and most modern editions of Li Shan's work are based on these extractions.
+There is also another Tang-period commentary authored by an anonymous master, the Wenxuan jizhu 文選集注, which survives only in a fragment of 23 juan.
+This fragment quotes from the other commentaries as well as from the notes of Lu Shanjing 陸善經 and from the works Wenxuan chao 文選鈔 and Wenxuan yinjue 文選音決, both of which are now lost.

 During the Song period, the study of the Wenxuan declined.
-There were, nonetheless, a few specialized research tools written, like Wenxuan shuangzi leiyao 文選雙字類要 or Wenxuan leilin 文選類林.
-Some few studies can also be found scattered in various Song-period essays.
+There were, nonetheless, a few specialised research tools written, such as Wenxuan shuangzi leiyao 文選雙字類要 or Wenxuan leilin 文選類林.
+Some studies can also be found scattered in various Song-period essays.

-The Song-period encyclopaedia Wenyuan yinghua 文苑英華 is often called a continuation of the Wenxuan.
-It is arranged in a similar style and largely copies the literary categories of the Wenxuan.
+The Song-period encyclopaedia Wenyuan yinghua 文苑英華 is often regarded as a continuation of the Wenxuan.
+It is organised in a similar style and largely follows the literary categories of the Wenxuan.

 There is the Yuan-period 元 (1279-1368) commentary Xuanshi buzhu 選詩補注 written by Liu Lü 劉履 and the Ming-period 明 (1368-1644) book Wenxuan zuanzhu 文選纂注 by Zhang Fengyi 張鳳翼 (1527-1613).
 The wave of textual critique developing during the Qing period 清 (1644-1911) also embraced the Wenxuan studies, and a few books from that time have to be mentioned: Wang Shihan's 汪師韓 (1707-1780) Wenxuan lixue quanyu 文選理學權輿, Sun Zhizu's 孫志祖 (1737-1801) Wenxuan lixue quanyu bu 文選理學權輿補, Hu Kejia's 胡克家 (1757-1816) Wenxuan kaoyi 文選考異, Zhang Yun'ao's 張雲璈 (1747-1829) Xuanxue jiaoyan 選學胶言, Liang Zhangju's 梁章鉅 (1775-1849) Wenxuan pangzheng 文選旁證, Zhu Jian's 朱珔 (1769-1850) Wenxuan jishi 文選集釋, Hu Shaoying's 胡紹瑛 (1791-1860) Wenxuan jianzheng 文選箋證, Xu Xunxing's (fl.
 1793) 許巽行 Wenxuan biji 文選筆記, He Zhuo's 何焯 (1661-1722) Yimen du shuji 義門讀書記, Yu Guanghua's 于光華 (fl.
 1781) Wenxuan jiping 文選集評, Gao Buying's 高步瀛 (1873-1940) Wenxuan Li zhu yishu 文選李注義疏 and Luo Hongkai's 駱鸿凱 (1892-1955) Wenxuanxue 文選學.